-The PhD program arises from a merging betweeen the PhD program in Information Engineering and the forward PhD program in Mathematical Logic and Bioinformatics.
+The PhD program arises from a merging betweeen the PhD program in Information Engineering and the former PhD program in Mathematical Logic and Bioinformatics.
 Students may choose one research curriculum among

 This is made possible by the multidisciplinary nature of the DIISM which hosts a multiplicity of scientific skills, research activities, technological laboratories, experimental equipment, well suited for providing students with a stimulating research environment.

 The PhD students fulfil their coursework and methodology requirements by attending a number of courses and by devoting an increasing – across the three years – amount of time to research.
 Every year the school organizes a number of intensive courses, ranging from advanced mathematics to engineering topics, held by renowned international and national experts.